-In the past few years I have come to know a small group of street-friends, with whom I have developed a close relationship.
-They are homeless young adult drug users, who spend their time in downtown Boston.
-The social and economic gap between is large.
-I am only a visitor in their world and know my understanding of their lives will always be incomplete.
-But, as our relationships have developed I realized that photographic portraiture could express their dignity and human worth, as well as the unpleasant truths about their lives.
+The social and economic gap between us is large and disturbing.
+I am a visitor in their world and my understanding of their lives will always be incomplete and uncomfortable at times when differences and disparities come to the fore.
+But, as our relationships developed I realized that photographic portraiture could express their dignity and human worth, as well as the unpleasant truths about their lives.

 It is important to me that my street-friends have an understanding of my story, and we swap histories freely without judgment.
 I find that intimacy and trust allow me to convey the complexity of their stories and make better images.
 My image making is guided in part by late medieval crucifixions, the starving Buddhas of Pakistan and other depictions of dignity amidst suffering, and the task of creating beauty out of painful material.
 I want to make formally beautiful images, which will bring viewers to a new relationship with the complexity and suffering being depicted.